A Tale of Two Scripts: Transliteration and Post-Correction for Judeo-Arabic: Experimental Results

 \subsubsection{Morphological Tagging}

-We use the contextualized Arabic morphosyntactic tagger \cite{inoue-etal-2022-morphosyntactic} from CAMeL Tools \cite{obeid-etal-2020-camel} to obtain morphological tags for both the transliterated JA text and its corresponding gold Arabic reference.
+We use the contextualized Arabic morphosyntactic tagger \cite{inoue-etal-2022-morphosyntactic} from CAMeL Tools \cite{obeid-etal-2020-camel} to obtain morphological tags for both the transliterated JA text and its gold Arabic reference.
 Although no gold morphological annotations exist for our dataset, we treat the tags generated for the gold Arabic reference as \textit{silver annotations}, allowing us to compare the tagger's output on the transliterated text against a high-quality baseline.
-Table~\ref{tab:morph-res} presents morphological tagging results over the Arabic transliteration outputs.
-We evaluate five systems: GPT-3.5 and GPT-4o used directly for transliteration, and three systems based on \textit{CharMapper}, either alone or followed by post-correction using \textsc{sweet}, the best pretrained GEC system, or GPT-4o, the best LLM-based GEC system.
+We evaluate six systems: GPT-3.5 and GPT-4o used directly for transliteration, and four systems based on the model by \newcite{mitelman-etal-2024-code} and our \textit{CharMapper}.
+Each is applied either alone or followed by GPT-4o post-correction, the setup with the best transliteration results.

 We report word-level accuracy across multiple morphological features, including exact match (\textbf{Match}), minimal spelling correction (\textbf{Match'}), part-of-speech (\textbf{POS}), fully diacritized form (\textbf{Diac}), lemma (\textbf{Lex}), and tokenization (\textbf{Tok}).
 It is worth noting that the \textbf{Match} score corresponds to the transliteration accuracy reported earlier (\S\ref{sec:trans-results}) and reflects whether the system's output exactly matches the gold Arabic word form.